SelfCareMap

 2. Know Where to Use It (and Where Not To)

-• Glutes
+• Glutes (the buttocks)

-• Calves
+• Calves (avoiding the Achilles tendon)

-• Upper back (traps and lats)
+• Upper back (specifically the traps and lats)

-• Shoulders (avoid the joint itself)
+• Shoulders (focusing on the muscle belly and avoiding the joint itself)

-3. Let the Gun Do the Work — Don’t Press Hard
+3. Let the Gun Do the Work, Don’t Press Hard

 4. Time It Right: Pre- or Post-Workout?

-5. Listen to Your Body — It’s Your Best Guide
+5. Listen to Your Body, It’s Your Best Guide

-Recovery isn’t about how hard you can go — it’s about how well you respond.
-After a session, your muscles should feel looser, warmer, and more relaxed — not sore, bruised, or fatigued.
-If you notice increased tenderness, redness, or pain that lingers beyond a few hours, dial back the intensity, duration, or frequency.
+Recovery is not about how hard you can go, it is about how well you respond.
+After a session, your muscles should feel looser, warmer, and more relaxed, not sore, bruised, or fatigued.
+If you feel a deep, aching pain that persists long after the device is turned off, you have likely pushed too hard.

 Recovery is cumulative.
 Consistency with moderation beats occasional aggression every time.
+A five minute daily session is far more effective than one aggressive thirty minute session once a week.

 6. Pair It With Other Recovery Habits

-• Gentle stretching or yoga
+• Gentle stretching or yoga to maintain flexibility.

-• Foam rolling or mobility work
+• Foam rolling or mobility work to address larger areas of fascial tightness.

 Final Thoughts: Recovery Is a Practice, Not a Performance